 Israel is planning to double the manufacturing capacity of its Tamir interceptor, an integral part of the recently fielded “Iron Dome” counter-rocket and short-range-missile system.
 Four Iron Dome batteries are deployed in southern Israel with two more to follow next year, says Lt.
 Col. Merav Davidovits, missile defense liaison for the Israel Defense Force in Washington.
 During a briefing Oct.
 2 hosted by The Heritage Foundation, she declined to identify the current or future capacity of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rafael To Double Iron Dome Interceptor Production".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rafael To Double Iron Dome Interceptor Production".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.